 An examination, through readings, lectures, and discussion, of some important attempts to ground ethical judgments.
 Themes: relativism, egoism, values, and sentiment; values and consequences; the determination of duty.
-Prerequisite: This course has no prerequisite.

 PHIL-2233.
 Contemporary Moral Philosophy (HMRT 2263)

 A lecture course examining a specific topic in contemporary moral philosophy.
 Topics vary from year to year and may include: virtue ethics, metaethics, contemporary deontology, contemporary utilitarianism, emotivism, relativism, the is-ought debate, and others.